jumarbach/addonsLGhavwila/README.md

 The Medium gets informed whenever a player enters the judgment status.

-The witness knows the name of a wolf from the getgo but loses 4 hearst when that wolf dies.
+The witness knows the name of a wolf from the getgo but loses 4 hearts when that wolf dies.